 A: Students may research and identify agencies/placements in which they are interested.
 However, students may not interview with potential field agencies without prior approval from the Director of Field.
 The more restrictions placed on the type of field placement (e.g. hours or days available, geographic location or population served), the more difficult it will be to find a field placement that meets graduate program standards.
-If the placement is not one where an affiliation agreement is already in place, the application to become a field placement to become a field placement must be complete by March 30th.
-For additional information, students are encouraged to contact the field director.
+If the placement is not one where an affiliation agreement is already in place, the application to become a field placement to become a field placement to become a field placement the field director.